awslabs/ec2-spot-workshops/content/rendering-with-batch/ecr-repository.md

 ## Optional: understanding the render.sh script

 When we send a batch job, the container that we just created will be executed.
-The Entrypoint of the container is the bash script `render.sh`.
-The scripts just takes a few arguments that AWS Batch will pass to each task and does run either blender when a environment variable named `ACTION` is set to `render` or or ffmpeg when is set to `stitch`.
+The entry point of the container is the bash script `render.sh`.
+The script just takes a few arguments that AWS Batch will pass to each task and does run either blender when an environment variable named `ACTION` is set to `render` or or ffmpeg when is set to `stitch`.

 The following section describes the `render.sh` script in more detail.
-You don't need to go through this to run this workshop, but if you are interested in fully understanding how Blender and Stitch are called it will give you a clear description.
+You don't need to go through this to run this workshop, but if you are interested in fully understanding how Blender and FFmpeg are called it will give you a clear description.

 #### Method parse_argument:

-1. Downloads the blender file from S3.
-    Read the environment variable `ACTION`and decide from it what's the type of job to run, either blender or ffmpeg.
+Reads the environment variable `ACTION` and decides from it what's the type of job to run, either render or stitch.
 It also takes other arguments such as the the *input*, *output*

 {{< highlight go "linenos=table, linenostart=6" >}}
   ACTION=$1

   if [ "${ACTION}" != "render" ] && [ "${ACTION}" != "stitch" ] ; then
     echo "Unrecognised action"
     exit 2
   fi
-  ...

 {{< / highlight >}}

 #### Method render:

-2. Downloads the blender file from S3.
+1. Downloads the blender file from S3.

     {{< highlight go "linenos=table, linenostart=57" >}}
 aws s3 cp "${INPUT_URI}" file.blend
 {{< / highlight >}}

-3. Calculates the slice of frames that has to render (we will se how in more detail when we talk about AWS Batch).
+2. Calculates the slice of frames that has to render (we will se how in more detail when we talk about AWS Batch).

     {{< highlight go "linenos=table, linenostart=43" >}}
 if [[ -z "${AWS_BATCH_JOB_ARRAY_INDEX}" ]]; then